 Prior to the pandemic, average days waiting on civil conversion orders had been slowly increasing for years, but both hospitals remained within the target range.
-The COVID-19 pandemic, which began in February 2020, continues to exert influence in this area of performance as well.
+The COVID-19 pandemic, which recently changed-over from pandemic to endemic in early 2023, began in February 2020 and exerted its influence on BHA facilities and performance for nearly three years.
 One recent bright spot, however, is the elimination of the long-term forensic risk assessment backlog for civil patients at WSH.

-Elimination of the civil FRA backlog would allow for greater numbers of civil patients to discharge to community placements as those placements become available, and in turn this would allow for greater throughput of both civil and forensic patients at the state hospitals.
-Returning to stronger performance in the 14-to-21-day target for civil conversions will be substantially aided by staff eliminating the remaining backlog of forensic risk assessments and maintaining clear focus on prioritizing these beds for admissions.
+Complete elimination of the civil FRA backlog, and the opening of forensic civil conversion beds would allow for greater numbers of civil patients to discharge to community placements as those placements become available, and in turn this would allow for greater throughput of both civil and forensic patients at the state hospitals.
+Recent growth in the numbers of civil conversion cases and subsequent lack of bed availability has significantly contributed to the overall deteriorated performance in the 14-to-21-day admissions target for civil conversions.
+Improved performance on this target will be substantially aided by staff eliminating the remaining backlog of forensic risk assessments at ESH.